amiltonkoxi/banknote-detection/PycharmProjects/Banknotes/README.md

-Here is the corrected and properly structured version of your text:

----

 # Banknote Detection Project

 This project is designed to detect and classify Hungarian banknotes (HUF) in real-time or from static images using Microsoft's Azure Custom Vision.